2014 Philippine Basketball Marathon: Verification by Guinness

-The guidelines set for Guinness were reportedly strict compared to when it verified the Missouri Athletic Club match.
-Were a smaller board was used and there was no 24-second shot clock.
-The Missouri Athletic Club attempt was not recorded in videotape in whole and players were allowed to play barefoot.
+The guidelines set by Guinness were reportedly strict compared to when compared to those set by The Missouri Athletic Club.
+In which a smaller board was used and there was no 24-second shot clock.
+The Missouri Athletic Club attempt was not recorded on videotape in whole and players were allowed to play barefoot.

 On March 30, 2014, radio station DZBB-AM reported that Guinness has officially recognized the new world record set by the Philippine Basketball Marathon.

 Recognition

-House Resolution 01487 was adopted in the Philippine House of Representatives on September 10, 2014 to congratulate and commend the two teams, along with the Samahang Basketball ng Pilipinas organizing committee for the world record feat.
+House Resolution 01487 was adopted in the Philippine House of Representatives on September 10, 2014, to congratulate and commend the two teams, along with the Samahang Basketball ng Pilipinas organizing committee for the world record feat.
 The resolution was authored by Eric Olivares and Anthony Del Rosario of the Committee on Youth and Sports Development.
 The Philippine Basketball Marathon received a citation at the 2015 PSA Annual Awards.

 New record

 The World Longest Basketball Game, a charity event for Western New York mental health organization, was held from August 6 to 11, 2021.
 Following its conclusion, the basketball game was recognized as the longest by the Guinness World Records.